 Teaching and Mentoring text with an apple icon Teaching and Mentoring

-The skills you develop in teaching and mentoring, such as establishing expectations, assessing the work of others and giving constructive feedback, managing the work of a team, and creating inclusive learning environments, are transferable to diverse career paths.
+The skills you develop in teaching and mentoring, such as establishing expectations, assessing the work of others and giving constructive feedback, managing the work of a team, and creating inclusive learning environments, are valuable skills for diverse career paths.
+This guide explores opportunities and resources for developing skills and experience in both teaching and mentoring that are available to you during your time as a graduate student.
+To learn more about the value of teaching and mentoring for developing skills in leadership and collaboration, see the Leadership and Collaboration competency in this guide.

 1